SchroSct/facecreep.bash/README.md

 # setup

-In a directory for facecreep add a facecreep.rc.txt and a facecreep.list.txt, edit facecreep scripts to have this path set in the variable directory=""
+In a directory for facecreep add a facecreep.rc.txt and a facecreep.list.txt.
+In ~/.config/facecreep[-full/-timeline].rc put the path to this directory.

 facecreep.rc.txt requires the following in a newline delimited file:

 1. facebook email address
 2. facebook password
-3. facebook name (the proper name it calls you, used to test if logged in)
+3. facebook name (the proper name it calls you, used to test if logged in. ex.
+If facebook knows you as John Doe then you'll want "John Doe" without quotes in the third line.)

 facecreep.list.txt requires a newline delimited list of facebook usernames.